 If your child shows exceptional abilities in a particular subject or an overall advanced intellectual capability, you may want to consider the possibility of moving ahead a grade.
 While it's nice that teachers are taking note of your child's gifts, you need to take careful consideration of what's best for your child in terms of both short-term progress and long-term plans.

 Moving ahead a grade was once thought to be the only way to challenge intellectually gifted children.
 But today's educators have a different outlook.
 Many are take a more holistic approach to child development and point to both emotional and social maturity as important factors to consider when children skip grades.
 It is better to keep kids curious and creative, and not push them too fast.
 Find a way for them to pursue their interests, but keep them with their age mates and peers.

-Developmental classrooms that combine two grades into one class are an excellent way to give the intellectually gifted child a way to deal with advanced material while remaining with children of the same age.
+Developmental classrooms that combine multiple grades into one class are an excellent way to give the intellectually gifted child a way to deal with advanced material while remaining with children of the same age.
 Many teachers accommodate gifted children by grouping them into skill levels or by providing them with special projects.
 Some schools offer students who need more challenging work an opportunity to sit with a more advanced class when the subject matter in which the child excels is taught.

 Sometimes, in spite of the school's best efforts, you may still feel that the best option is acceleration.
 After your child moves up, be prepared to visit the classroom for a couple of hours.
 Objectively watch how your child behaves with other students and teachers.
 If you notice problems, but they don't seem severe, your child may just need a little coaching.